Marine Law Enforcement Training Program

-The California Boating and Waterways Boating Law Enforcement Training Program provides training courses statewide to law enforcement officers, lifeguards, harbor patrol officers, and others that work in a marine patrol environment.
-Statewide training ensures uniform enforcement of boating laws on all California’s waterways.
-With more than 100 local government agencies providing boating law enforcement in California, the Training Program’s purpose is to provide comprehensive, effective and up-to-date training courses with reliable consistency.
+The Division of Boating and Waterways Marine Law Enforcement Training Program provides training courses statewide to law enforcement officers, harbor patrol officers, lifeguards, and others that work in a marine patrol environment.
+Statewide training ensures uniform enforcement of boating laws on all California's waterways.
+With more than 100 local government agencies providing boating law enforcement in California, the purpose of the training program is to provide comprehensive, current, and effective training courses with reliable consistency.

 DBW training courses are designed to accommodate all levels of boating skills.
-Fundamental basics for new boat patrol officers include: Boating Safety and Enforcement, Boating Under the Influence, Basic Boat Handling, and Basic Accident Investigation and Reconstruction.
+Fundamental basics for new boat patrol officers include: Basic Maritime Officer's Course, Inland Boat Operator Training, Boating Under the Influence, and Basic Accident Investigation.

-More advanced courses for experienced boat patrol officers include: Introduction to Personal Watercraft for Law Enforcement, Piloting and Navigation, Marine Fires, and Advanced Accident Investigation and Reconstruction.
+More advanced courses for experienced boat patrol officers include: Rescue Boat Operations, Marine Fire Fighting, Introduction to Rescue Watercraft for Law Enforcement, and Advanced Accident Investigation.

 For further information on the DBW Boating Law Enforcement Training Program, please contact:

 Sacramento, CA 95814